Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 Another is to take a MS. While odds are about on par or better than the predoctoral route, you do need to pay a lot.
-Not to mention the missed opportunity cost of taking this route if you already have a quant offer already and the very marginal gains it would provide.
-Three semesters or 5 quarters is not much time to learn something groundbreaking, especially if you've already done a lot of grad level courses during your undergrad.
+Not to mention the missed opportunity cost of taking this route if you already have a quant offer already and the very marginal gains it would provide.[^2] Three semesters or 5 quarters is not much time to learn something groundbreaking, especially if you've already done a lot of grad level courses during your undergrad.